Blacksod Lighthouse in Belmullet in Co. Mayo

 This historical lighthouse played an essential role at the end of World War II as a weather-station supplying Britain with meteorological reports under an agreement dating back to the 1921 Treaty.

 On the 3rd June 1944, the lighthouse keeper, Ted Sweeney, delivered a weather forecast which unwittingly changed the course of the war.
-He was at that time delivering hourly weather reports phoned into London but he didn't realise he was sending reports to General Dwight Eisenhower and informing one of the biggest military operations in world history.
+He was at that time providing hourly weather reports phoned into London , but he didn't realise he was sending them to General Dwight Eisenhower and informing one of the biggest military operations in world history.

-On that day he phoned there was a warning: a Force 6 wind and a rapidly falling barometer at his weather station.
+On that day, he phoned that there was a warning: a Force 6 wind and a rapidly falling barometer at his weather station.

-D-Day was scheduled to take place on the 5th June, but when Eisenhower knew about the weather forecast from Blacksod lighthouse he decided to delay the landing by one day and potentially saved it from disaster.
+D-Day was scheduled to take place on the 5th of June, but when Eisenhower knew about the weather forecast from Blacksod lighthouse, he decided to delay the landing by one day and potentially saved it from disaster.